Can a Second Job Help You Get a Mortgage?

 Typically, lenders will want to see that you’ve been working your second job for at least six months before they consider it as part of your income.
 Some lenders may require a longer track record, such as 12 months, especially if the job is on a contract or a zero-hours basis.

 This time frame is essential because it demonstrates that your second job is stable and that you can manage the workload alongside your primary employment.
 If you’ve only recently started a second job, lenders may be hesitant to include that income in their affordability calculations until you have a proven track record.
-There may be some that can consider it near the beginning if they can get comfortable that it will be remaining and is not in place for the purpose of the mortgage.
+Some lenders may consider it earlier if they are confident the income is sustainable and not temporary.

 How Much of Your Second Job Income Can Be Used?